Your retirement speech is your moment to tell others Thanks for the memories.

 Mention one or two people or groups you worked with but be careful not to get carried away.
 You'll inevitably leave out someone so limit the people you single out.
 The safest bet is to mention the person who hired you and the team you work with now.
 You can privately thank others later.
 That reduces the risk of mentioning some people and hurting others' feelings by leaving them out.

 Briefly recognize and thank your family.
 Others may not remember that you did this but members of your family will certainly remember and feel slighted if you fail to mention them.

 Express confidence in the future of the organization.
 You are optimistic about the path being taken and are grateful for having been a part of it.
 If you cannot express gratitude, say nothing at all.
 (Remember what your mother always told you: If you can't say something nice . . . )

 Keep your tone light.
 If you want to be funny, you might give a history of the company from your vantage point.
 The history would start the day you arrived and include special moments and funny events that happened during your career there.

-If there are legendary characters you worked with that most people would know or could identify with, mention them.
+Drop a name or two.
+If there are legendary characters you worked with who most people would know or could identify with, mention them.
 But it's important to give context.
 Describe your interaction with them using a specific incident or event.
 Just giving their name is the equivalent of saying blah...blah...blah.

 Don't take yourself too seriously.
 Your retirement speech should have a humble tone.
 Nobody likes a braggart but people love self-effacing humor.
 Joke about your missteps and let others boast about the great things you did.
 This may be your last last opportunity at work to apply a fundamental principle of good leadership: where there is blame, accept it; when praise is due, give credit to others for the job well done.